KarimMibrahim/VAD_assignment/README.md

 - '**cnn_vad.ipynb**' This notebook contains the implementation for the CNN-based models.
 It also contains the code for training and testing the model using all possible spatial modules.
 - '**crnn_vad.ipynb**' Similarly, this notebook contains the implementation for the CRNN-based models.
 - '**playground.ipynb**' This notebook shows some code I was trying to get familiar with pyroomacoustics.
-- '**vad_end_to_end.py**' his file contains the full code to run both the spatial modules and the DNN-based model on an input file.
+- '**vad_end_to_end.py**' This file contains the full code to run both the spatial modules and the DNN-based model on an input file.
 The chosen model and spatial modules can be passed along with the target file and its metadata.
 Note: this requires having the pretrained models already available.
 (Not tested yet)
 - '**requirements.txt**' contains the required packages to run the code.
 Only needed in case docker is not used.
 - '**dockerfile**' This file can be used to build and run a docker container with the required libraries pre-installed.